adam-bartholomew/office-quote-bot/Readme.md

 #### CSV
     1. The first row must contain headers.
     2. Each value must be separated by a comma.
-    3. The best practice is to surround the quote text in quotes as it is necessary when the quote contains a comma.
+    3. The best practice is to surround the quote text in double quotes as it is necessary when the quote contains a comma.

     The following CSV example will add the quote "Et tu, Brute!" with the properties of [source] and [used] equal to "Gaius Julius Caesar" and 1:
     -----------------------------------------------------------------